Taking The Driver Physical to a New Level

 “There are certain examiners people seek out because they’ll pass anybody,” McKinney said.

 With the new registry, not only will medical professionals have to pass an exam showing they understand the medical demands of truck driving, but they also will have to input the results of each physical conducted into a national database.
-Those exam results will be available to the next examining physician.
+Those exam results -- when the exam was done, whether the driver was certified qualified, unqualified, or temporarily disabled, and restrictions and variances -- will be available to the next examining physician.

 One potential problem is that come next May, there may not be enough certified examiners to handle the workload.
 McKinney recommended that fleets develop a relationship with several certified professionals ahead of time.